heirloompotato/dota-analysis/Dota-Match-Analysis.md

 - **Durable**: A hero that can survive high amounts of damage

-- **Support**: A hero supports allies and typically the carry, and is less dependent on gold and items
+- **Support**: A hero that supports allies, typically the carry, and is less dependent on gold and items

 - **Pusher**: A hero that deals high amounts of damage to towers and